 Providers must be enrolled as a Health First Colorado (Colorado's Medicaid program) provider in order to:

 - Submit claims for payment to Health First Colorado

 In order to become a Health First Colorado Home Health Provider, an agency must:

 - Hold a current and active Class A Home Care License issued by the State of Colorado

-- Obtain Medicare certification and/or deemed status an accepted Home Health Accreditation entity: Joint Commission (JC), Community Health Accreditation Program (CHAP) or the Accreditation Commission for Health Care, Inc. (ACHC)
+- Obtain Medicare certification and/or deemed status with an accepted Home Health Accreditation entity: Joint Commission (JC), Community Health Accreditation Program (CHAP) or the Accreditation Commission for Health Care, Inc. (ACHC)

 - Be enrolled as a Medicare provider

-- Be in good standing with the Colorado Department of Health Care Policy & Financing, Colorado Department of Public Health and Environment (CDPHE), and Medicare
+- Be in good standing with the Colorado Department of Health Care Policy & Financing, Colorado Department of Public Health and Environment (CDPHE) and Medicare

 Home Health Agencies must comply with rules and regulations for Medicaid Home Health, including but not limited to the Home Health Benefit Coverage Standard and 10 C.C.R.
 2505 -10 § 8.520-8.529.